pic

 Reclamation & Restoration of the Ahupua’a Communal Land System.
 Includes climate change and 4,099,840 acres of virtual commodities in carbon offsets, in addition to the creation of a sovereign wealth fund.

-The Ministry of Foreign Affairs advises the President in the formulation and execution of foreign policy.
+The Ministry of Foreign Affairs advises the President in the formulation and execution of foreign policy and international relations.
 As Chief Executive, the President has overall responsibility for the foreign policy of the Nation.
 The Ministry’s primary objective in the conduct of foreign relations is to promote the long-range security and well-being of the Nation.

 The Ministry of Housing is the principal National agency responsible for programs concerned with the Nation’s housing needs, fair housing opportunities, improvement, and development of the Nation’s communities.

-In carrying out its responsibilities, the Ministry will administer a wide variety of programs, including; Housing mortgage insurance programs that help families become homeowners and facilitate the construction and rehabilitation of rental units; rental assistance programs for lower-income families who otherwise could not afford decent housing; the national mortgage securities to ensure adequate assistance; programs to combat housing discrimination and affirmatively advance fair housing; programs that aid community and neighborhood development and preservation; and programs to help protect the home buyer in the marketplace.
+In carrying out its responsibilities, the Ministry will administer a wide variety of programs that help families become homeowners and facilitate the construction and rehabilitation of rental units; rental assistance programs for lower-income families; programs to combat housing discrimination and affirmatively advance fair housing; programs that aid community and neighborhood development and preservation.

 The Ministry also takes steps to encourage a strong private sector initiative, public/private sector partnerships, and public entrepreneurship.